 Scattered Showers & Thunderstorms This Afternoon

-High pressure will build into the area Friday giving us a nicer day and a good end to the work week.
-Look for partly to mostly sunny skies Friday with lower humidity and warm temperatures.
-Highs will be in the low to mid-80s for most locales.
-Saturday looks good too with sunshine, comfortable humidity and highs in the 80s.
-A disturbance to our north is forecast to drop southward toward the state on Sunday and could bring a few showers and possibly a few thunderstorms into the state Sunday mainly over northern locales.
-Humidity will return for the second half of the weekend as well.
+Our Wednesday looks good with a mix of sun and clouds and more comfortable conditions.
+It will still be plenty warm with highs in the 80s to near 90°.
+A disturbance crossing the state Thursday will give us a chance for some scattered showers and thunderstorms mainly during the afternoon.
+Otherwise expect variably cloudy skies Thursday with highs in the upper 70s to low 80s.
+The disturbance will be exiting the area Friday but with it still in the vicinity, we could still see a few showers or thunderstorms during the day Friday.
+Highs on Friday will be in the mid-70s to low 80s.
+It looks like high pressure will move in just in time for the start of the weekend giving us a great day Saturday with sunshine and highs in the upper 70s to mid-80s.

-Rest of Today: Mostly cloudy and humid.
-Scattered showers and thunderstorms likely this afternoon and evening.
-Some thunderstorms could be severe with heavy downpours, gusty wind, hail and frequent lightning.
-Highs between 74°-81°.
+Rest of Today: Variably cloudy, hot and humid.
+Scattered showers and thunderstorms.
+Thunderstorms could produce very heavy rainfall and gusty, damaging wind.
+Highs between 83°-92°.
+Southwest wind 5-10 MPH.

+Tonight: Showers and thunderstorms ending then partly cloudy.
+Lows between 60°-67°.
 Light and variable wind.

-Tonight: Mostly cloudy with scattered showers and thunderstorms winding down.
-Partial clearing late.
-Patchy fog.
-Lows in the 60s.
-Light and variable wind.

-Sunday: Partly to mostly cloudy and more humid with a few showers and thunderstorms possible mainly over northern areas.
-Highs in the upper 70s to mid-80s.
+Thursday: Variably cloudy and muggy with a few showers and thunderstorms possible.
+Highs in the upper 70s to low 80s.

+Friday: Partly sunny.
+A shower or thunderstorm possible.
+Highs in the mid-70s to low 80s.

 Copyright 2020 WABI.
 All rights reserved.